-Parkand shooter back in Broward court ahead of September trial
+Parkland shooter back in Broward court ahead of September trial

-FORT LAUDERDALE, Fla. – Under heavy security, Parkland mass shooting subject Nikolas Cruz was back in a Broward courtroom for the first time in over a year.
+FORT LAUDERDALE, Fla. – Parkland mass shooting suspect Nikolas Cruz stepped back into a Broward courtroom — not a virtual hearing — for the first time in over a year Wednesday.

 This time, attorneys argued over access to his medical records in regards to a violent jailhouse fight between Cruz and a Broward Sheriff’s Office jail guard that occurred two and a half years ago.